SES-English-Drama/2022Winter_The-Million-Pound-Note/Playwright/Coordination/[FORMATTED]script-coarse_ver10.md

 <font color=grey>*(in the hallway)*</font>

-Renie: Sir, sir, it's all right.
+Renie.Bum: Sir, sir, it's all right.

 D.F.
 What's all right?

-Renie: The Bridal Suite.
+Renie.Bum: The Bridal Suite.
 You're getting it back.

 D.F.
 What!

 <font color=grey>*(Servants and maids paraded through the corridor, holding sheets and Henry's luggage.)*</font>

 D.F. <font color=grey>*(shouting toward the maids and servants)*</font> How dare you!
 Dashed impertinence.
 Take them back at once.
-Who do you think you are? <font color=grey>*(to Renie)*</font> This has gone too far!
+Who do you think you are? <font color=grey>*(to Renie.Bum)*</font> This has gone too far!
 A lark's one thing, but when a fellow's expected to pay his tailor's bill, it's no joke.
 Come with me.

 N.: To Duke of Frognal, there's been a great deal of hysteria over what is, after all, nothing more than a plain scrap of paper.